 By including this figure, you open the doors to an open discussion with your agency.

-Failure to disclose your budget can often lead to the agency assimilating a proposal that is out of budget or way off the mark as you have more than expected to spend.
+Failure to disclose your budget (even a ballpark) can often lead to the agency assimilating a proposal that is out of budget or way off the mark as you have more than expected to spend.

 This results in, and take it from us, a hugely frustrating waste of both parties time; one which is so easily avoidable.